lisamarie616/nyt_journeys_cli_gem/README.md

 ## Installation

-You can install this gem via gem install nyt_journeys.
+You can install this gem via gem install nyt_journeys_cli_gem.
 The nyt_journeys CLI will be installed and you can run nyt_journeys to get a list of movies playing now right in your command line.

 ## Usage